 - 4.1 Building Control continues to provide a quality service to its customers as highlighted in the information included in this report.
-The award of, and maintaining of 3 Charter Mark issued by the Cabinet Office is a further demonstration of the commitment to excellence in service delivery. - 4.2 Building Control has responded to the challenge imposed by competition across all areas of its work by focussing on the marketing and promotion of its service together with the maintaining of those high levels of service delivery. - 4.3 The Service has addressed the scarcity of active major schemes within the City by fully embracing the principles of commercial partnerships to seek out and secure contracts outside of the geographical boundaries of the City which have produced rich streams of income into the Building Control account. - 4.4 The national skills shortage within the building control profession is an area of concern and one where careful monitoring is required in an attempt to mitigate the potential effects of this skills shortage to the overall performance of the Service.
+The award of, and maintaining of 3 Charter Mark issued by the Cabinet Office and now the Customer Service Excellence Award is a further demonstration of the commitment to excellence in service delivery. - 4.2 Building Control has responded to the challenge imposed by competition across all areas of its work and the down turn in the construction industry by focusing on the marketing and promotion of its service together with the maintaining of those high levels of service delivery. - 4.3 The Service has addressed the scarcity of active major schemes within the City by fully embracing the principles of commercial partnerships to seek out and secure contracts outside of the geographical boundaries of the City which have produced significant streams of income into the Building Control account.